Best Online Programs for Struggling Readers

 Best way to use this page

-This page is for parents who know their child needs reading help but are still figuring out what type of online program makes the most sense.
-Use the quick-answer section first, then go to the “best by child type” section to match your child’s biggest reading challenge with the right kind of support.
+This page is for parents who know their child needs reading help but are still sorting out what kind of online program makes the most sense.
+Use the quick answer first, then go to the “best by child type” section to match your child’s biggest reading challenge with the right kind of support.

 Quick answer